denisegorov2017-blip/shield_ai_v2/.kilocode/workflows/speckit.checklist.md

 ______________________________________________________________________

-## description: Generate a custom checklist for the current feature based on user requirements.
+## description: Generate a custom checklist for the current feature based on user requirements

 ## Checklist Purpose: "Unit Tests for English"